 On average, drivers and transit users in the express lanes can expect a reliable nine-minute commute during morning and afternoon peak periods in 2035.

 Drivers using the general-purpose lanes can expect their morning commute to be 24 minutes faster and afternoon commutes to be 16 minutes faster than their commutes would be if no improvements are constructed.

 No, there will be no change in the number of traffic signals upon completion of construction.

 The Mobility Authority is committed to prioritizing landscape preservation wherever possible.
 Any landscaping that is in the path of new construction will be replaced with new plantings within the project limits where space is available to safely do so.

 The 183 North Express Lanes, the non-tolled general-purpose lanes, and all bicycle and pedestrian facilities will have a concrete surface.
 To reduce noise from traffic along both the express lanes and general-purpose lanes, the 183 North Mobility Project will utilize Next-Generation Concrete Surface, a pavement texture treatment designed to reduce traffic noise, while providing safe tire traction.
-According to the Texas Department of Transportation, “the surface is the quietest and smoothest concrete pavement surface measured to date while providing desirable friction characteristics.”
+According to TxDOT, “the surface is the quietest and smoothest concrete pavement surface measured to date while providing desirable friction characteristics.”
 The innovative use of this technique marks the first time Next-Generation Concrete Surfacing will be utilized on a roadway project in Austin.